panic-sell/equipment-cycle-hotkeys/misc/mod_desc.md

 # Equipment Cycle Hotkeys

-Minimalist SKSE hotkey mod to allow cycling multiple equipsets using a single hotkey.
+Minimalist SKSE plugin to allow cycling multiple equipsets using a single hotkey.

-Supports both SE and AE.

 Heavily inspired by [Serio's Cycle Hotkeys](https://www.nexusmods.com/skyrimspecialedition/mods/27184).

+Mod was tested on SE (1.5.97) and AE (1.6.1130), but should theoretically support any version for which [Address Library](https://www.nexusmods.com/skyrimspecialedition/mods/32444) is available.

 ## Features